-In order to recover the initial state S_0 uniquely, we increase k in (22) to m until the equation system (22) has a unique solution.
-The experimental results are given in Table 3, where the parameter r = m/L. From Table 3, we can obtain two conclusions.
-First, r varies from 1 to 2.8, which means that we generally need no more than 3L equations in order to find a unique solution in (22).
-Second, for the new equation system containing m equations, the running time is much faster than the equation system with L equations.
-The reason is that since the system has a unique solution, the number of branches need to be checked is much smaller.
+Table 5 Cryptanalysis of Nonlinear Filter Generators with TDZDT parameter $r = \frac{m}{L}$.
+From Table 6, we can obtain two conclusions.
+First, r varies from 1 to 2.8, which means that we generally need no more than 3L equations in order to find a unique solution in (23).
+Second, for the new equation system contains m equations, the running time is much shorter than that of the equation system with L equations.
+The reason is that since the system has a unique solution, the number of branches that need to be checked is much smaller.

-In Table 4, we give the running times for four examples using the SZDD and the recursive representations for the polynomials respectively.
-These data show that using SZDD could significantly speedup the program.
+In Table 7, we give the running times for four examples using the SZDD and the recursive representations for the polynomials, respectively.
+These data show that using SZDD can significantly speed up the program.